 They start by climbing the tree and setting up what is known as a “high point”, which is basically a rope going over a high branch in which they are able to hang off with their harness.
 This will allow them to access the whole tree safely and with ease.
 No chance of falling.

 Then they will also run a larger rope called a “lowering rope” which is then tied to the branch that you desire to remove.
 When the branch is cut, the crew on the ground can slowly lower it to the ground.

-The branch can be taken off in several sections depending on the size of it and swung out into your driveway and lowered safely.
+The branch can be removed in several sections depending on the size of it and swung out into your driveway and lowered safely.
 This is done in a controlled way using a third rope which is referred to as a “tagline”.
 So you have one rope holding the weight of the branch and another rope which will guide the branch exactly what you want.
-Two men/ women on the ground work together to both lower and guide the branch into a safe position.
+Two men/ women are on the groundwork together to both lower and guide the branch into a safe position.